janKekanSan/jankekansan.github.io/pages/sona/index.md

 ## kama sona (learning)

-**kama sona** is my Toki Pona lesson series.
-Each lesson is the chapter of a book!
+This is my Toki Pona lessons series, **Learn Toki Pona!** Each lesson is like the chapter of a book!
 They are long and detailed.
 Each one has important info to absorb.
 Be patient, and learn well!
 If you're looking for a specific topic, the secondary lists link to them in the lesson!

 **lipu sona (Lesson pages)**